Baltic Trader. UK Regd Lying Cornwall £185,000

 The narrow gap protects the cabin entrance hatch to stbd.
 Sliding hatch top, double folding door and high step.

 These houses allow ease of handling the mainsail on the main boom.

 Forward of the main mast is the forward entrance, a modern Lewmar glazed aluminium hatch mounted on a raised coaming.

 The massive windlass in mounted forward again against the Sampson post.

 Wide, clear fore deck allows easier handling of the headsails.

 Gaff ketch rig.
 This rig is usually described as a Galeas where the mizzen is larger than usual in a ketch.
 Gaff topsails are carried on both masts, 4 headsails.

-Solid pine Fore mast date from the 1974 refit and are stepped through the deck onto the keel.
+Solid pine masts date from the 1974 refit and are stepped through the deck onto the keel.

 Both mainmast and mizzen carry fidded topmasts on trestle-trees and spreaders.

-Galvanised wire standing rigging (new 2006) set up to external iron chain plates with galvanised rigging screws.
+Galvanised wire standing rigging set up to external iron chain plates with galvanised rigging screws.

 3 lowers each side to the main mast set well aft.